chromestone/EmailNotifications/README.md

 NOTE: I now know IT IS A VERY BAD IDEA TO KEEP PASSWORDS IN PLAIN TEXT, SO USE THIS WITH VERY VERY EXTREME CAUTION.
 I used an account I couldn't care for and hardcoded the password into the code but even that is a bad idea still.
 Just saying be aware of the danger.

 Also this uses the Java Mail API, so you need that.
-It is a dependency.
+It is a dependency. *It only works for GMail.*

 Bukkit version: bukkit-1.7.9-R0.3